manjujidagi/Home-Cloud-Through-Boring-Proxy/README.md

 2. Open the same in Automator
 3. Change the path to the script in the Run Shell Script
 4. Add your sudo password in the same script
+5. Run the application in automator and give necessary permissions
-5. Save the application
+6. Save the application
-6. Schedule the application to run at startup ( General -> Login Items -> Add the application)
+7. Schedule the application to run at startup ( General -> Login Items -> Add the application)